 A chief operative office is an executive position responsible for improving efficiency.
 The COO often works with personnel management, sales, and production.
 By engaging with these departments, the COO finds areas for improvement and works to implement procedures and practices that will increase efficiency.
 If you need someone to conduct performance reviews and audit business processes, a COO can create a strategic plan to improve operations.

 Carefully review the tasks typically assigned to a CAO versus a COO to determine which position is most important to your company.
 You may need both a CAO and a COO but understanding the different roles will help you prioritize the positions and focus on the pain points of your business.

-Cowen Partners is a national HR executive search firm.
-Read more of our industry-leading C-Suite resources to see why Cowen Partners is one of the top executive search firms in New York City, Chicago, Seattle, San Francisco, Dallas, Los Angeles, and beyond:
+Cowen Partners is a national.
+Read more of industry-leading resources from Cowen Partners, the nation’s top HR executive search firm, to see why we have been recognized as the top executive recruiters in New York City, Chicago, Seattle, San Francisco, Dallas, Los Angeles, and beyond: